 2. A second important task will be focussed on fish management.
 This will include issues such as principles for sustainable fish management, effective measures for fish protection and an overview of regulatory regimes, for example those of the EU under the Water Framework Directive, and more generally, effective management models.

 Australia, Brazil, Finland, France, Lao PDR, Norway, USA

-For more information on this annex contact the IEA Hydro Secretary
+For more information on this Task contact the Task Manager

 Annex Members' Login